 For new users register on the link below to get a one-month free premium subscription for Evernote. http://bit.ly/evermiely

 If you’re a follower, you may have noticed in the past that I am sharing my Bullet Journal Set Up here every month.
 I love journals and notebooks but I really don’t know how to use it for planning.
 I usually use them for note taking and outlining some ideas.
 Way back last year, I found out that there is a systematic way on using your journal in planning your life and goals.I really liked the system of bullet journaling.
 To be honest it helps a lot.
 However, as my baby grows older, she started reaching things.
 She became more playful and active.
 Whenever she see me writing, she’d cry for the journal.

 Also, I am a commuter.
 From Cavite to BGC and vice versa, it’s almost 6 hours a day.
 Plus, 9 hours at work.
 The rest of the day is spent with my kids, eating and sleeping.
 I can’t even get a full 8 hours of sleep.
 So imagine how I could possible do my bullet journal, from setting it up to filling it out with logs every day.

 It’s really hard to manage it as a working mom.

 Basically, the templates I made were super simple.
-This was just made using an iPhone which is not capable of creating a better one.
+This was just made using an iPhone which is not capable of creating colorful tables.
 I’ll be sharing the screenshots and the link below.
 To know how to use it please check out the video which I embedded below as well.
 Just please don’t get sick of my face and voice on the video.
 I really suck with verbal communications and I hate seeing my self.
 LOL